recallnet/trading-simulator/docs/MULTI_CHAIN_CONFIG.md

 3. The `MultiChainProvider` attempts to fetch prices from each chain in the specified order until it finds a valid price.
 4. This approach ensures that the system can fall back to alternative chains if a price is not available on the preferred chain.

-This approach ensures that teams start with the appropriate balances for tokens on both blockchains, enabling them to trade across chains using the multi-chain support provided by the Noves integration.
+This approach ensures that teams start with the appropriate balances for tokens on both blockchains, enabling them to trade across chains using the multi-chain support provided by the DexScreener integration.